allhaile/docs-pr-preview-test/README.md

 # Website

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This repo is meant to test the PR Previews github action.

 ### Installation